 Are you within the practice boundary?

-In line with PGM and BMA guidelines; anyone, regardless of nationality and residential status may register and consult with a GP without charge.
+In line with Primary Medical Care and Guidance Manual and BMA guidelines; anyone, regardless of nationality and residential status may register and consult with a GP without charge.
 Therefore, all asylum seekers and refugees, overseas visitors, students, people on work visas and those who are homeless, whether lawfully in the UK or not, are eligible to register with a GP even if those individuals are not eligible to register for secondary care.

 Practices can refuse an application to join a practice list if:

-- CCG have agreed the practice can close their list to new patients
+- ICB have agreed the practice can close their list to new patients

 - the patient lives outside of the practice boundary; or